imrockpan/tapicker-docs/pages/docs/editor/node-type.en-US.md

 # Node Type

-Currently, we provide 13 nodes for you to freely combine to meet data scraping in various scenarios.
+Currently, we provide **17** nodes for you to freely combine to meet data scraping in various scenarios.

 <Image src="/screenshots/node-type.png" alt="node-type" />

 ### Open Page

 Open the start page where you want to scrape data, usually we put this node first.
+If a recipe does not contain this node, you may need to open the page before launching the recipe.

 <Image src="/screenshots/node-open-page.png" alt="node-open-page" />